 My homestay mother sent me off on my daily school adventures with a bento food box in hand, and I’d never seen food be presented so beautifully.

 Bento are often wrapped with a pretty ‘furoshiki‘ cloth wrap that, when knotted, forms a sack with a carry handle that helps keep multiple layers of bento safe from spilling.
 These furoshiki cloths come in a huge range of patterns, styles and colors including this Maneki-Neko Lucky Cat one and this pretty pink and blue Japanese Mountain design.

 Opening a bento was my favourite part of the day, and my mouth waters at the memory of it.

 What goes into a classic traditional bento box?

-Each section in the box was filled with a small morsel of food.
-Things like:
+Each section in the box was filled with a small morsel of Japanese food.

 - A scoop of creamy coleslaw.

 - Crunchy chicken karaage.